sakshigoyal007/inventory-management/README.md

 PHP-MySql based Invenotry Manegement System
 ==========================================================
-(This is a university course based project.
-So that it is not commpleted.
-If you wantn to use that, just take your responsibility to update according your criteria.
-So that this project coded by procedural way of PHP and MySql.
-But I used functions to omake this coding reusable.
-In some cases, I used some special classes for make our project more smoothly.)
+This project is coded by procedural way of PHP and MySql.

 ## Languages, that is used